Dryburgh: Dryburgh Abbey

 Dryburgh Abbey was founded in the 12th century, and burned by English troops in 1322, and again in 1385.
 It was restored in the 15th century, before being destroyed in 1544.
 The ruined site is now a scheduled monument, and its grounds are listed in the Inventory of Gardens and Designed Landscapes in Scotland.

 Orchard Gate

 Orchard Gate is a 19th century, Category B listed Gothic arched gateway.
 It has battlemented parapet and piers with incised crosses.

 Dryburgh Abbey House

 Dryburgh Abbey House was built in the 18th century.
 The House was owned by David Erskine, 11th Earl of Buchan.
 He commissioned extensive garden and restoration works around the estate incorporating the Abbey as a partial ruin within the house grounds.
 This also included the erection of the nearby Temple of the Muses and the Statue of William Wallace, Bemersyde.

 Following a fire, the house was extensively remodelled between 1892 and 1894, under the architect Henry Francis Kerr.
-The current frontage is in Scottish Rennaisance style.
+The current frontage is in Scottish Renaissance style.
 The building is Category B listed, including its sundial, ice house, stables and doocot.